Meaningful collaboration requires new partnership behaviours: The facilitating role of a leadership compact

 It was some time before I truly understood how and why 'reflections on the compact' was critical to establishing and maintaining new ways of working.
 This is what I learned:

-1. Ritualised and verbal reflections on the compact make visible the ways in which organisations are fulfilling their obligations in line with agreed expectations.
+Ritualised and v erbal reflections on the compact make visible the ways in which organisations are fulfilling their obligations in line with agreed expectations.

 This agenda item required all attendees to highlight what they had learned and what they especially valued from the meeting.
 Hence, successes became visible in ways that most exchange relationships take for granted.
 Usually, when organisations and representatives behave in ways aligned to expectations, we pay little attention.
 By contrast, these reflections fostered trust, a shared sense of celebration, and reassurance that collaborating partners remain committed to shared goals.
 In sum, this ritualised practice enabled new behavioural norms to emerge in ways that align to achieving shared partnership goals.

-There will be times in most relationships where behaviours do not align to expectations.
+The compact presents a mechanism to make visible behaviours that are not aligned to agreed expectations: there will be times in most relationships where behaviours do not align to expectations.
 The monthly partnership meeting presented an opportunity for participants to 'call out' when behaviours are deemed incommensurate with the expectations outlined in the compact.

 Crucially, making failure visible in the context of a safe relational space (a place where individuals feel safe to share challenges faced and receive constructive feedback and support without fear of reprisal – such as the monthly partnership meeting), presents an opportunity for collaborating organisations to discuss what went wrong, making sense of the failure for purposes of shared learning.
-Hence, the compact becomes a mechanism for the timely management of conflict, facilitating collective problem solving and ultimately preserving trust.
-Further, timely management of conflict enables participants to jointly reflect on the shared vision, adjust behaviours as appropriate, and reaffirm their commitment to the partnership.

 Can a compact work for trusts in systems?